• About

 fry the onions and garlic in olive oil

-Simmer the tomato sauce.
-On medium heat, cook the sauce covered for 20 minutes so that the flavors can blend together.
+Add the blended tomatoes and simmer.
+On medium heat, cook the sauce covered for 20 minutes so that the flavors can blend.

 Add a tiny bit of sugar.
 Sugar adds some sweetness to the tomato sauce, balancing out all of the other flavors.